paymill/paymill-example-php-subscriptions/README.md

     console.log(res);
   }
 ```
 This code should only run after the page’s DOM has loaded and so it’s all wrapped in the **$(document).ready()** function.
 The script listens for sumbit event on form with id **card-tds-form**.
-When the user submit this form the script forward this request to our server but to the PAYMILL server by calling the method createToken and collection its parameters from the form.
-After createToken() function is done it will call the callback function PaymillResponseHandler().
-If there is some problems with the user input the error variable will be true and this error will be displayed to the customer.
-If there is no error the scripts appends a hidden input field, which contains the generated token and submits the form to our server.
+When the user submit this form, the script forwards this request not to our server, but to the PAYMILL server by calling the method createToken and collecting its parameters from the form.
+After createToken() function is done, it will call the callback function PaymillResponseHandler().
+If there are some problems with the user input, the error variable will be true and this error will be displayed to the customer.
+If there is no error, the scripts appends a hidden input field, which contains the generated token and submits the form to our server.

 **Handling the credit cards**

 On llama-kisses server we get the encoded representation of the credit card as token.
 This token is valid for 5 minutes and can be used only one time.
-For the time being we wan't charge the customer, because our offer have trail period of 30 days.
-This means that the token will be expired when we want to make the transaction.
+For the time being we won't charge the customer, because our offer has trail period of 30 days.
+This means that the token will be expired, when we want to make the transaction.
 To deal with it PAYMILL offer to save the client's credit card as Payment.
 We create the Payment object in Card's constructor

 ```php
 public function __construct( $params = null ) {